mozaik-association/mozaik/docs/3Mandates-module.md

     - This functionality allows you to create a second mandate for the same person, for the same assembly, at the same period but for another position.
     !!!example

-        I want to create a mandate of senator in addition of a mandate of minister for the same persoon at the same period.
+        I want to create a mandate of senator in addition to a mandate of minister for the same person.

 ??? tip